ahammedunnivp/TodoApp/README.md

 ## Testing

-The ToDo application is thoroughly tested to ensure the reliability and correctness of its functionality.
+The Todo application is thoroughly tested to ensure the reliability and correctness of its functionality.
 The testing strategy includes a combination of unit tests for individual components and in-process integration/API endpoint testing.
+### Functional/API Endpoint Testing

+In-process functional/API endpoint testing is performed to validate the interactions between different components and ensure the correctness of API responses.
+There are multiple xUnit projects handling the testing.

+- **Unni.Todo.FunctionalTests**
+  - In-process tests for API endpoints, including CRUD operations and filtering/sorting.
+  - Utilised the `WebApplicationFactory` and `HttpClient` for in-process testing.
+  - Ensured proper setup and teardown of test data with in-memory database.

+	- **API Response Validation:**
+	  - Tests to validate the correctness of API responses, including status codes, headers, and response bodies.
+  - Ensured the API follows RESTful principles.
+- Unni.Admin.FunctionalTests
+	- In-process tests for API endpoints checking the CRUD operations.
+	- Utilised the `WebApplicationFactory` and `HttpClient` for in-process testing.
 ### Unit Tests

 #### Controllers
 The controllers responsible for handling HTTP requests are unit-tested to ensure they correctly interact with the underlying services.

-- **ToDoController Tests:**
+- **TodoController Tests:**
   - Tests for CRUD operations, input validation, and response handling.
   - Mocked service objects and dependency injection to isolate controller logic.

 #### Services
 The business logic encapsulated in services is extensively unit-tested to verify its correctness and adherence to requirements.

-- **ToDoService Tests:**
+- **TodoService Tests:**
   - Unit tests for task creation, updating, marking as done, and deletion.
   - Mocked repository and logger objects for isolated testing.

 #### Repositories
 Data access and persistence functionality provided by repositories are unit-tested to ensure proper interaction with the underlying database.

-- **ToDoRepository Tests:**
+- **TodoRepository Tests:**
   - Unit tests for database interactions related to tasks.
   - Utilised in-memory database for isolated testing.

-### Integration/API Endpoint Testing

-In-process integration/API endpoint testing is performed to validate the interactions between different components and ensure the correctness of API responses.

-- **ToDo API Endpoint Tests:**
-  - In-process tests for API endpoints, including CRUD operations and filtering/sorting.
-  - Utilised the `TestServer` and `HttpClient` for in-process testing.
-  - Ensured proper setup and teardown of test data with in-memory database.

-- **API Response Validation:**
-  - Tests to validate the correctness of API responses, including status codes, headers, and response bodies.
-  - Ensured the API follows RESTful principles.

-### Total Tests: 40

-The entire test suite consists of approximately 40 tests, covering individual components, interactions between components, and API endpoints.
-This comprehensive testing approach contributes to the robustness and reliability of the ToDo application.
+The entire test suite consists of approximately 46 tests, covering individual components, interactions between components, and API endpoints.
+This comprehensive testing approach contributes to the robustness and reliability of the Todo application.

 ## Running Tests

 1. **Open the Solution:**
    - Launch your preferred integrated development environment (IDE) that supports .NET development.
-   - Open the ToDo application solution.
+   - Open the Unni.Todo solution.

 2. **Build the Solution:**
    - Ensure that the solution is built to resolve all dependencies.